 - How to get there: it is easier and faster to go by train.
 From Penn Station there are trains every half hour, it takes 90 minutes, but the cheapest price exceeds $ 100 per round trip.
-Bus hardly takes 2 hours each way and you can find tickets from $ 12 round trip.
+Bus hardly takes 2 hours each way and you can find tickets from $ 12 round trip, check Megabus.

 - Getting around: from the bus station you can get to the main sights on foot.

 - City Hall.
-It is a magnificent building, though three-quarters of it are not well appreciated as there are too many buildings nearby.
+It is magnificent, though three-quarters of it are not well appreciated as there are too many buildings nearby.
 You can take guided tours.

 - The Independence Hall.
 Where the famous Liberty Bell is.
 I only recommend it for history lovers or very patriotic Americans.

 Eating: Personally, I think the best of Philadelphia is its famous cheestake.
 I’m not passionate about food, but this giant beef, cheese and onion sandwich leads one to heaven.
 The best place to try it, and an attraction itself, is the Reading Terminal Market.

 It deserves more than a day, as there are more attractions than in Philadelphia, and takes twice as long to arrive.
 Best of Washington is that its main attractions are all for free.

 - How to get there: again the train is faster and more convenient but apart from before 5 am, the minimum price is $ 88 each way.
 By bus it takes 4 hours and costs from $ 40.

 - Getting around: areas of interest are nearby, you can visit them on foot, with the exception of Georgetown, where you should go by public transport.